jxmot/github_repo-sftp-server_update/README.md

 **2022-06-24** tagged release "0.0.1":

 Using appropriately edited JSON configuration files:

 * successfully copied files to a remote server, "stage" destination

+**2022-06-26** tagged release "0.0.2":

+Many changes, including:
+* Prior to copying a file to the server, if it exists there then back up the file locally.
+This is optional on a per mode basis.
+* README updates, still in draft
+* Refactored JSON config files.
+Mostly in `repos/`.

+The code was tested with a private repository and a "live" server.
+All modes (*as described in the README*) work as expected, including file backups.
+No bugs were **seen**.

 ---